BJE March of the Living

 BJE March of the Living is a two-week experiential education program for high school students where they travel to Poland and Israel to learn about their Jewish past, present and future.
 The guiding philosophy of the program is to fully immerse participants in meaningful experiences that will prepare them for and propel them into adulthood ready to: remember, educate and act.
 The two-week experience is built around the group commemorating Yom Hashoah (Holocaust Remembrance Day) in Poland and celebrating Yom Ha’Atzmaut (Israel’s Independence Day) in Israel.
 The Los Angeles delegation is extremely fortunate to be joined each year by Holocaust Survivors who share personal experiences about their lives and create lasting relationships with the teens.

 We at BJE March of the Living shape program goals and objectives around the following mantra: "Remember.
 Educate.
 Act."
-We look forward to resuming the trips once is it safe to travel.
+We look forward to having you join us in the Spring of 2022!

 BJE March of the Living Survivor Talk Series